Arka772/Portfolio-Projects/README.md

 ### 4. [Customer Churn Prediction](./Customer%20Churn%20Prediction)
    - **Skills**: Python, Machine Learning, Data Analysis
-   - **Summary**: Created a model to predict customer churn in the banking sector.
-Using Random Forest and Logistic Regression, the model achieved 82% accuracy, helping identify at-risk customers for retention efforts.
+   - **Summary**: The project aimed to predict customer churn for a European bank using machine learning.
+Key steps included data cleaning, exploratory data analysis (EDA), and statistical feature selection.
+Three models were developed: Logistic Regression, Decision Tree, and Random Forest.
+The Random Forest model achieved the highest accuracy of 82%, with balanced precision and recall, making it the best-performing model.
+Key predictors of churn were NumOfProducts, IsActiveMember, and Balance.
+Visualizations like the confusion matrix and ROC curve confirmed the model's robustness, with an AUC of 0.84.
+The final model can help the bank identify at-risk customers for targeted retention efforts.

 ### 5. [Iris Dataset Classification](./Iris%20Dataset%20Classification)
    - **Skills**: Python, Classification, Data Analysis